Semiconductors

 European Commission Publishes 'Headwinds and Springboards for EU Industry' Brief

-The European Commission’s March 2026 brief identifies energy-intensive sectors and supply chain dependencies as critical vulnerabilities for EU industrial competitiveness.
-Businesses should anticipate a more interventionist EU industrial policy focused on securing critical raw materials, scaling clean-tech manufacturing, and streamlining regulatory burdens.
+The European Commission’s March 2026 industrial brief identifies energy-intensive sectors and supply chain dependencies as critical vulnerabilities for EU competitiveness.
+Businesses should prepare for a more interventionist industrial policy focused on securing critical raw materials, scaling clean-tech manufacturing, and streamlining regulatory burdens.

 US Trade Representative Initiates Section 301 Investigations on Structural Excess Capacity in Manufacturing Sectors

-The USTR has launched Section 301 investigations into 16 major trading partners to address structural excess manufacturing capacity in sectors including chemicals, batteries, and semiconductors.
-This move signals a significant escalation in US trade defense strategy, potentially leading to new tariffs or market access restrictions that could disrupt global supply chains and increase costs for critical industrial inputs.
+The USTR has initiated Section 301 investigations into 16 trading partners to address structural excess manufacturing capacity in sectors including chemicals, batteries, and semiconductors.
+This action signals a major escalation in US trade defense that could lead to significant tariffs or market access restrictions, requiring urgent supply chain risk assessments and cost modeling.

 EU Commission Grants Open EU Foundry Status to 'Project Vulcan' Under Chips Act